Arizona Fire Map: List of Fires Near Me Right Now

 Mountain Fire

-This fire is 7,225 acres as of June 8 at 5:11 p.m. and 0 percent contained.
+This fire is 7,470 acres as of June 8 at 5:11 p.m. and 53 percent contained.
+So growth has slowed and containment increased over the last few days.
 It was caused by human activity with the exact cause under investigation.
 It’s eight miles east of the Cave Creek Ranger District Office.
 It was first reported June 7 at noon and is completely in the Tonto National Forest, burning east and northeast toward Horseshoe and Bartlett Lake, Inciweb noted.
-The Bartlett Dam Road is closed due to the fire at the intersection of Cave Creek Road.

-Mandatory evacuations were issued for Bartlett Lake and Horseshoe recreational areas, but movement continues to be north/northeast away from communities.

-Inciweb noted: “As the winds die down this evening, smoke will settle into to valleys and people living near the Tonto National Forest may smell smoke.
-This is normal overnight airflow and not a cause for concern.”
+The map above is from June 8 and not much has changed since then except containment has increased nearly 50 percent.

+Inciweb noted: “Bartlett Dam Road is now open for public use.
+Bartlett Lake Recreation Area and Horseshoe Lake Recreation Areas, are also open to the public.
+Please be careful driving along the Bartlett Dam and Horseshoe Dam roads and we ask that you don’t stop along the roadway, or walk around in the burned areas.
+Also, there may still be smoke visible throughout the day, due to interior pockets of fuel igniting.”

 Slide Fire